 $dog->sound(); // Output: Bark

-When a method is overridden in a child class, the parent keyword can be used to call the overridden method in the parent class.
+keyword can be used to call the overridden method in the parent class.
 This is useful when you want to extend the functionality of the parent class method rather than replace it entirely.

-Example of Using parent
+Example of Using class Animal {

 public function sound() {